Skip to content

 Decoders

-Decoders read an ImageSource and return a Drawable.
+Decoders read an ImageSource and return an Image.
 Use this interface to add support for custom file formats (e.g. GIF, SVG, TIFF, etc.).

 See Decoder for more information.